 Cacao powder has lost the cacao butter (fat) normally inside of the cacao beans, which has been previously extracted using a press.
 The darker the cacao powder is, the less cacao butter it has.
 People sometimes think that the dark color of the cacao powder means more% of cacao contents, but this is not true.
 Cacao powder, due to it's new form, can't be considered a whole food.

-Our Ceremonial Cacao is 100% artisanal (made by us), freshly made,
+Our Ceremonial cacao is a whole-food and a slow- food.
+Is 100% artisanal (made by us), freshly made,

 treacebale, and prepared in small-batches.

-VAICACAO® Ceremonial Cacao is a wholemeal product obtained from the stone grinding of cocoa beans (cocoa paste), Andexpired from the form in which it is still worked by indigenous Mesoamerican communities, maintaining a raw texture and no added sugars.
+Our VAICACAO® Ceremonial Cacao is a wholemeal product that we obtain from the stone grinding of cocoa beans (cocoa paste).
+It is inspired from the form in which it is still worked by the Mesoamerican communities, maintaining a raw, slightly grainy texture to which we do not add sugars.
 Easy to dissolve in contact with hot water or vegetable drink, especially with the use of a blender, milk frother or mixer.

 We work directly with the cocoa from our plantation (Cuyancùa, El Salvador) and from other farms and cooperatives located in El Salvador, Nicaragua, Guatemala, Honduras and Costa Rica, guaranteeing uniqueness, quality and traceability.